 While Ketamine is most commonly known for either being a club drug or for maintaining anesthesia, this powerful drug has received a lot of positive attention in recent years for being a safe and effective treatment for chronic and/or severe depression.
 By controlling certain brain receptors, Ketamine is able to mend the loss of neurological dendrite “spines” on specific brain circuits, which results in increased brain connectivity and a “reversal of stress-induced damage” (Scientific American).
 Ketamine’s effects are effective for those with depression, anxiety, bipolar, and even alcoholism.
 Recently, scientists been exploring what other mental fields Ketamine can address.
-While research is still ongoing, scientists have discovered that Ketamine may be life-changing for those with bipolar, autism, schizophrenia, and other mental health struggles as well.
+While research is still ongoing, scientists have discovered that Ketamine may provide help for those with autism, schizophrenia, and other mental health struggles as well.
 These cannot be treated with Ketamine in office yet, and the research is not yet conclusive, but the unfolding discoveries are exciting for the future of mental health help.

 How Does Ketamine Work?

 For many years, Ketamine was viewed as a mysterious and elusive drug.
 In recent years, the beneficial abilities of Ketamine have been more fully realized, resulting in a groundbreaking FDA-approved way to effectively treat mental health struggles.
 In early 2019, Weill Cornell Medicine released a new study confirming the effectiveness and revealing the process Ketamine has on the brain.